SudoOmbro/PyECS/README.md

 ### Systems
 Used to make **components** interact in order to actually give functionality to the simulation.
-Every system has a **signature** which is determined by the required components.

 System update functions should be designed for parallelism.

 ### Signals
 Used by systems to communicate events to other systems.
-Signals are distributed to a system only if their signature matches the system's signature.
+Signals are distributed to a system only if they are handled by the System.
-Each signal can hold arbitrary data and systems must have custom handlers for each type of signal.
+Each signal can hold arbitrary data and systems must have custom handlers for each type of signal it needs to handle, optionally subdivided by signature.

 ### Scenes
 containers for **systems** and **entities** that also provides ways for them to create new entities, delete already existing entities & propagate **signals**.

-A scene can be thought of as a game's level.
+A scene can be thought of as a level in a game.

 ## Extensions
 Some nice-to-have packages.